 WAR WILL COME

 Maung is used to being hunted.
-As the last "dream warrior," a Burmese military unit whose brains are more machine than grey matter, everyone wants him dead—punished for the multiple atrocities his unit committed during war.
+As the last “dream warrior,” a member of a Burmese military unit whose brains are more machine than grey matter, everyone wants him dead—punished for the multiple atrocities his unit committed during war.

 But when an alien race makes its presence known on Earth and threatens to annihilate mankind, it gives Maung a chance to escape.
-Maung abandons his family on Earth to hide in the farthest reaches of the Solar System.
-There he finds love, his fellow Burmese countrymen exiled to labor on a prison asteroid, and the horrors of a war long since finished.
+Maung travels to the farthest reaches of the Solar System, where he finds love—but also discovers his fellow Burmese countrymen exiled to labor on a prison asteroid and the horrors of a war long since finished.

 About Tyger Burning: